brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 What is SPM99 mode ?
 ####################

+We hope SPM99 is not used any longer thus this paragraph is obsolete.

 **The following explanations are valid only if your site / computer is configured as ours according to the flip parameter of SPM99.** So for us, non normalized volumes are in radiological convention and volumes nomralized by SPM99 are in neurological convention.
 That's why volumes identified as normalized volumes (according to their size in mm) are automatically flipped, to have a coherent display with data in radiological convention.